-Due to the growing world economic crisis, the major European countries have decided to take actions against the so called tax havens, requesting that those countries that are considered as such to regulate in a more reliable manner the laws that legalize this matter and to divulge information on people that have carried out offshore operations in their countries of origin.
-Countries such as Switzerland, Luxemburg, the principality of Andorra and others have been affected by these circumstances.
+Due to the growing world economic crisis, the major European countries have decided to take actions against the so-called tax havens, requesting that those countries that are considered as such regulate in a more reliable manner the laws that legalize this matter and to divulge information on people that have carried out operations in their countries of origin.
+Countries such as Switzerland, Luxemburg, the principality of Andorra, and others have been affected by these circumstances.

 The government of the Republic of Panama has mentioned this topic specifically in a letter sent by our country, to the Organization for the cooperation and Economic Development in Paris, France.